What Went Wrong

 Oil and Gas Infrastructure: Louisiana is America’s Energy Coast.
 There are thousands of offshore oil rigs and onshore wells in coastal Louisiana, significant refinery capacity and thousands of miles of pipelines connecting it all.
 Over the decades, these activities have directly impacted thousands of acres of coastal wetlands and modified the coastal hydrology, speeding up erosion.

 Dams Upriver: Valuable land-building sediments are trapped behind locks and dams on the Missouri, Mississippi and Ohio Rivers.
 Since 1850, the amount of sediment in the Lower Mississippi River has decreased by more than 70 percent.

 Subsidence: Land formed by river sediments naturally subsides and sinks over time.
 Historically, sediment deposition and accretion by plant growth outpaced the natural subsidence, resulting in coastal land gain.
-Without land-building deposits from the river, subsidence dominates and massive areas of land are sinking below sea level and disappearing.
+Without land-building deposits from the river, subsidence dominates and massive areas of land sink and disappear below sea-level.

 Sea level rise: Scientists say that the level of the world’s oceans will rise from one to three feet over the next century.
 Rising seas combined with subsiding land (called “relative sea level rise”) makes the threat of submergence even greater for the Mississippi Delta.
 When wetlands receive sufficient sediment from the river, they can stay above the rising seas.